Facebook iconWhat are Amazon S3 Vectors and How To use it? F22 Labs

 2. Medical Breakthroughs

 In healthcare, time and accuracy are everything.
-By embedding medical images (like X-rays, MRIs, or pathology slides) as vectors, doctors and researchers can quickly retrieve visually or structurally similar cases from massive datasets.
+By embedding models to convert medical images (like X-rays, MRIs, or pathology slides) as vectors, doctors and researchers can quickly retrieve visually or structurally similar cases from massive datasets.

 For instance, a radiologist could upload a new chest X-ray and immediately surface similar past cases, complete with diagnoses and treatment notes, enabling faster, AI-assisted decision-making and better patient outcomes.